Dyslexia Advisory Council

 Dyslexia Resource Guide

-Public Chapter 1058 of the Acts of 2016 requires the department to develop guidance for identifying characteristics of dyslexia and to provide appropriate professional development resources for educators.
+T.C.A. § 49-1-229 requires the department to develop guidance for identifying characteristics of dyslexia and to provide appropriate professional development resources for educators.
 The department sought feedback from the Dyslexia Advisory Council and external stakeholders to develop this resource document.
-The Dyslexia Resource Guide assists districts in their implementation of the requirements established by Public Chapter 1058.
+The Dyslexia Resource Guide assists districts in their implementation of the requirements established by T.C.A. § 49-1-229.
 In particular, this guide:

 Foundational Literacy Skills Plan Toolkit added 3/31/21